Rohit01-zoey/Chemical-Neural-Nets/Notes/Ordinary Differential Equations 2 Discretization and stability.md

 is that it has optimized leading truncation error coefficients, under some extra assumptions which allow for the analysis to be simplified.

-### Looking at the Effects of RK Method Choices and Code Optimizations
+## 3.2.
+Looking at the Effects of RK Method Choices and Code Optimizations

+>The below is called a **Work precision diagram**.
+For numerical methods like the ones dealing with ODEs, one always needs to refer to a Work Precision Diagram because one has to understand how the error of the solution is changing with respect to time since we never have an exact solution.

 Pulling from the [SciML Benchmarks](https://github.com/SciML/SciMLBenchmarks.jl), we can see the general effect of these different properties on a given set of